4rn0/statamic-image-optimizer/DOCUMENTATION.md

 brew install gifsicle
 ```

-ImageOptimizer will try to find the executables in the following paths on your server, so please make sure you install the optimizers within these paths:
+ImageOptimizer will try to find the executables in the following paths on your server, so please make sure you install the optimizers within these paths.
+You can customize these paths in the configuration file.

     /usr/local
     /usr/local/bin